Truth table: Logical implication

 The truth table associated with the logical implication p implies q (symbolized as p ⇒ q, or more rarely Cpq) is as follows:

 The truth table associated with the material conditional if p then q (symbolized as p → q) is as follows:

-It may also be useful to note that p ⇒ q and p → q are equivalent to ¬p ∨ q.
+p ⇒ q and p → q are equivalent to ¬p ∨ q.

 Logical equality

 Logical equality (also known as biconditional or exclusive nor) is an operation on two logical values, typically the values of two propositions, that produces a value of true if both operands are false or both operands are true.

 The truth table for p XNOR q (also written as p ↔ q, Epq, p = q, or p ≡ q) is as follows:

 So p EQ q is true if p and q have the same truth value (both true or both false), and false if they have different truth values.

 Exclusive disjunction

 Exclusive disjunction is an operation on two logical values, typically the values of two propositions, that produces a value of true if one but not both of its operands is true.

 The truth table for p XOR q (also written as Jpq, or p ⊕ q) is as follows:

 For two propositions, XOR can also be written as (p ∧ ¬q) ∨ (¬p ∧ q).